Looking for the Best Hikes in Europe? Look no further!

 Originally the most famous route for Catholic pilgrims, it is today a well-mapped trail for any culture-driven hiker.

-The most picturesque route of Camino de Santiago trail meaning the Way of Saint James is called the French Way.
-It takes your across the valleys with powerful rivers, roaring alongside the summits.
+The most picturesque route of Camino de Santiago Trail, meaning the Way of Saint James, is called The French Way.
+It takes your across the valleys with powerful rivers, roaring alongside majestic summits.

 From here you can take a trip to the coast, but this could add another 3 days to the trek.